 We’re taking steps to make our Private Labels increasingly more sustainable, and this also includes ethical performance.
 That’s why we ensure that Private Label products highlighted with the Sustainability Flag on Zalando are not only made with more sustainable materials, but are manufactured in factories in the top 50% of our supply base when it comes to social performance.
 We’re also increasing transparency about where our products are manufactured.
-We’ve disclosed the list of our strategic Tier 1 suppliers (representing 80% of sourcing volume), and 100% of the Tier 1 suppliers producing for ZIGN, our brand fully committed to sustainability from SS2020.
+We’ve disclosed the list of all our Tier 1 suppliers as well as core final material manufacturers for our shoes.
 We’re committed to increasing transparency and disclosing deeper levels of our supply chain on an ongoing basis.

 Reducing our Environmental Impact Through More Sustainable Materials and Manufacturing

 As a fashion platform, we are dedicated to reducing our environmental impact.
 Since 2015, we’ve measured the overall carbon, water and waste footprints of our products and have steadily increased the amount of products made with more sustainable materials, such as organic cotton or recycled polyester.
-More than 20% of our private label assortment for the Spring/Summer 2020 season consists of more sustainable products, and our private label ZIGN has fully committed to sustainability.
+In 2020, 50% of our private label assortment consisted of more sustainable products, and our private label ZIGN has fully committed to sustainability.

 Polyester is our second biggest fiber and is made from non-renewable fossil fuels requiring significant amounts of energy.
 We’re working to increase the amount of recycled polyester we source, which helps save energy, reduce emissions and avoid waste.
 We’re also committed to protecting the world’s forests in partnership with the non-for-profit organization Canopy, starting by mapping our supply chain for man-made cellulosic fabrics, including rayon, viscose, lyocell, modal and other trademarked materials.